Insality/defold-printer/README.md

 - `shaking` in pixels, the amount to shake every symbol the style applies to.

 ## Other Parameters:
-- `line_spacing` in pixels, additional distance between new lines
 - `can_skip` if false, printer.instant_appear is disabled while text with this style appears
 - `sound` string.
 Name of the sound played when a symbol appears.
 TO-DO: Need to rewrite printer.play_sound function.
 - `waving` set true to enable waving symbol effect